 To transfer your care, please have your current provider send treatment records.
 Once records are received and reviewed, we will contact you to schedule an appointment if your needs match the services that the SHWC is able to provide.

-Fees: There are fees associated when seeing the Psychiatric NP - $50 for an initial evaluation and $35 for follow up appointments.
+Fees: There are fees associated when seeing the PNP: $50 for an initial evaluation and $35 for follow up appointments.
 Students will be asked to review and acknowledge the Mental Health Program Policy/Procedure (MHPP), which details the referral process, fees related to specialty services, no-show fees, appointment cancellation process, and potential lab requirements for prescribing/refilling certain medications.
 (See MHPP for details).

 Expect more follow-up appointments at the start of treatment as medication regimens may require frequent adjustments to optimize treatment.